Taxolotl/deadfish-plusor-/README.md

 Nevertheless, the wiki page for Deadfish contains implementations in 65 different languages including C, C#, C++, Chicken, Clever, COBOL, and Commodore 64 BASIC to name just the C's.

-Deadfish has been extended to Deadfish~PlusOr-, which is based on the original Deadfish language.
-For what is probably a good reason,  Deadfish~PlusOr- remained unimplemented... until today.
+Deadfish has been extended to Deadfish-PlusOr-(Pronounced "Deadfish Plus Or Minus"), which is based on the original Deadfish language.
+For what is probably a good reason,  Deadfish-PlusOr- remained unimplemented... until today.

 # Deadfish Language Features